jorishr/linux-notes/programs/scripting.md

 git init
 ```

-Usefull applications: automate the cloning of an existing Github repo and setting up a standard folder structure for a new project with a copy of a template html
+Useful applications: automate the cloning of an existing Github repo and setting up a standard folder structure for a new project with a copy of a template html

 [Reference guide](https://www.codementor.io/celestine_eo/getting-started-with-bash-scripting-for-web-developers-rlufh8cdx)